tochibedford/boot/readme.md

 ### About

 I wrote this bootstrapper in node to automate my project start up process.
-Although it's still bare-bones, it's able to replicate my process when i run:
+Although it's still bare-bones, it's able to replicate my specific process.

 It creates a new folder, then launches vscode in that folder.
 It uses a `config.dat` file in the same directory to know where to store and launch the project from.